rhardie1/Deep-FlyerScan/README.md

 Copyright © 2026 University of Dayton

 # Installation and Use
 This implementation has been created in MATLAB and deployed using the MATLAB compiler for Windows.
+The implementation has been tested on a GPU with 24GB of VRAM (NVIDIA Titan RTX and NVIDIA GeForce RTX 3090).

 1. Install MATLAB Runtime and the Deep FlyerScan CT executable by double clicking on **MyAppInstaller.exe** (available under Releases).
 2. The Deep FlyerScan CT app my be executed by double clicking the **deep_flyerscan.exe** executable file (created by installer), or calling the executable function from the DOS command window, or by using a batch file (see **main.bat**).